AMyriadseviltwin/Obsidian/Death in Space/World Info/GLOSSARY.md

 ---
 #### Equip/Equipped
-Refers to what items you're *currently wearing on your body* (a jacket, a satchel, mag-boots, etc.)

----
-#### Hold/Holding
-Refers to what items you're *currently holding in your hands* (a gun, a sandwich, a circuit board, etc.)
+Refers to the items you're currently *holding in your hands* (a gun, a sandwich, a circuit board, etc.) or *wearing on your body* (a jacket, a satchel, mag-boots, etc.)

 ---
 #### Holos